Digital Version

 -

-Audit your “Out” boxes: If it’s been out more than six months, send it back or destroy it
+Audit your “Out” boxes: If it’s been out more than six months, send it back, or decide if it’s time to destroy it.

 -